eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 ## Email List

-The Hackathon email list, {{EMAIL-LIST}}, is used for all email communication and announcement related to the Hackathon.
-All registrants and given the option to subscribe to the list.
+The Hackathon email list, {{EMAIL-LIST}}, is used for all email communication and announcements related to the Hackathon.
+All registrants are given the option to subscribe to the list.
 Anyone interested in staying up to date on the Hackathon is able to subscribe at any time.
+Once subscribed, anyone can send and respond to emails to the list.
+The same list is used for each Hackathon.
+Anyone wishing to receive email for a specific Hackathon only can unsubscribe after that Hackathon has concluded.

 ### Hackathon Chairs Email Alias